not-kennethreitz/python-for-humans/pragmatic_packages/1_content.md

     >>> import this

 !SLIDE
-> Beautiful is better than ugly.
+## Beautiful is better than ugly.

 !SLIDE
-> Explicit is better than implicit.
+## Explicit is better than implicit.

 !SLIDE
-> Readability counts.
+## Simple is better than complex.

 !SLIDE
+## Complex is better than complicated.

+!SLIDE incremental bullets
-> If the implementation is hard to explain, it's a bad idea.
+### If the implementation is hard to explain, it's a bad idea.

+- <span class='smaller'>(except pypy)</span>

+!SLIDE
+### There should be one—and preferably only one—obvious way to do it.

 !SLIDE
 # Welcome to paradise.